rabaya-bagum/Firmlead_Project_RabayaBagum/README.md

 A dialog will appear.
 In the VM arguments section, please add the following line "-Dtestng.dtd.http=true" (please exclude quotation marks) and then Run

+TestReport:
+Step1: After running testNg test suite, Go to file>> click on refresh
+Step2: Click on test-output folder
+Step3: Click on " index.html>>  Right click >>open with>> web browser Step 4: You will able to see test report

 **Please follow the  same steps 1 & 2 above to run as an individual test:**

 Step 3: Click on src/test/java